tslocke/hobo/doc/manual/controllers.markdown

     end
 {.ruby}

-If the update was valid, the above redirect will happen.
+If the update was valid, the redirect will proceed.
 If it wasn't, the block won't respond so Hobo's response will kick in and re-render the form.
 Perfect!

 If you want access to the object either in the block or after the call to `hobo_update`, it's available either as `this` or in the conventional Rails instance variable, in this case `@advert`.

-### Handling different formats

-By default, the response block is only called if an HTML response is required.
-If you want to handle other response types, declare a block with a single argument.
-The "format" object from Rails' `respond_to` will be passed.
-The typical usage would be:
+### Passing options

+In previous versions of Hobo, options to hobo controller actions were documented in this manual chapter.
+They are still available for backwards compatibility reasons, but are not recommended for use in new applications.

+Using options, you could pass a finder, options for will_paginate, and options for find.

+To adjust the finder and/or adjust will_paginate options, simply assign to self.this before calling the controller action.

-    def update
+    def index
-      hobo_update do |format|
-        format.html { ... }
-        format.js   { ... }
+      self.this = Foo.paginate(:page => params[:page] || 1, :per_page => 10)
+      hobo_index
     end
-    end
 {.ruby}

-### Passing options

-Here's another example of tweaking one of the automatic actions.
-The `hobo_*` methods can all be passed a range of options.
-Here's a simple example: changing the page size on an index page:
+Note that `self.this = ...` is equivalent to `@foos = ...` in hobo controllers.
+Both @foos and this will be assigned no matter which form you use.

+In Rails 3.0 and greater, the use of `find` is discouraged.
+The use of scopes and `where` provides more idiomatic Rails 3.0 code.
+So rather than passing `:order_by => "name asc", :include => :foos` as an option to hobo_index, you can use scopes on self.this

     def index
-      hobo_index :per_page => 10
+      hobo_index do
+        self.this = this.order_by("name asc").includes(:foos)
       end
+    end
 {.ruby}

-That's pretty much all there is to customizing Hobo's automatic actions: define the action as a public method in which you call the appropriate `hobo_*` method, passing it parameters and/or a block.

-The remainder of this guide will cover the parameters available to each of the `hobo_*` methods.

-Note that you can also pass these options directly to the `index_action` and `show_action` declarations, e.g.:

-    index_action :table, :per_page => 10
-{.ruby}

 # The default actions

 In this section we'll go through each of the action implementations that Hobo provides.

-## `hobo_index`
+## `hobo_index` and `index_response`

-`hobo_index` takes a "finder" as an optional first argument, and then options.
-A finder is any object that supports the `find` and / or `paginate` methods, such as an ActiveRecord model class, a `has_many` association, or a scope.

-### Find options

-Any of the standard ActiveRecord find options you pass are forwarded to the find method.
-This is particularly useful with the `:include` option to avoid the dreaded N+1 query problem.

-### Pagination

-Turn pagination on or off by passing true/false to the `:paginate` option.
-If not specified Hobo will guess based on the value of `request.format`.
-It's normally on, but won't be for things like XML and CSV.
-When pagination is on, any other options to `hobo_index` are forwarded to the `paginate` method from will-paginate, so you can pass things like `:page` and `:per_page`.
-If you don't specify `:page` it defaults to `params[:page]` or if that's not given, the first page.

-### Scope

-The finder may be filtered via a scope in a fashion similar to [how an association is scoped](/manual/scopes#scoping_associations).

-## `hobo_show`

-Options to `hobo_show` are forwarded to the method `find_instance` which does:
+`hobo_index` does a paginated query if self.this is not yet set, and then calls any supplied block.
+If the block has not rendered or redirected, it calls `index_response`.   `index_response` calls either `hobo_ajax_response` or `respond_with` as appropriate.

+## `hobo_show`, `find_instance` and `show_response`

+`hobo_index` calls `find_instance` if self.this is not yet set, and then calls any supplied block.
+If the block has not rendered or redirected, it calls `show_response`.   `show_response` calls either `hobo_ajax_response` or `respond_with` as appropriate.

+`find_instance` essentially does

-    model.user_find(current_user, params[:id], options)
+    model.user_find(current_user, params[:id])
 {.ruby}

 `user_find` is a method added to your model by Hobo which combines a normal find with a check for view permission.

-As with `hobo_index`, a typical use would be to pass `:include` to do eager loading.

 ## `hobo_new`

-`hobo_new` will either instantiate the model for you using the `user_new` method from Hobo's permission system, or will use the first argument (if you provide one) as the new record.
+`hobo_new` will either instantiate the model for you using the `user_new` method from Hobo's permission system if you have not already supplied it in `self.this`.
+If you do not redirect or render in a supplied block, `show_response` is then called.

 ## `hobo_create`

-`hobo_create` will instantiate the model (using `user_new`), or take the first argument if you provide one.
+`hobo_create` will instantiate the model (using `user_new`) if you have not already supplied it in `self.this`

 The attributes hash for this new record are found either from the option `:attributes` if you passed one, or from the conventional parameter that matches the model name (e.g. `params[:advert]`).